RealTimGFM/python-final-project-2024/proposal.md

 - Weeks 8-12: Continue working on project, making regular commits
 - Week 13: Project week - focused development time in class
 - Week 14: Project presentation to classmates and instructor

-Project Type: Game
-Brief Description: It's a game for kids to learn about business and arbitrage.
-So they can have some basic knowledge about how to do business.
-Key Features: [UNDECIDED]
-Out of Scope: It will not teach you EVERYTHING about business and money.
-IT'S JUST A GAME, HAVE FUN
-Technologies: [UNDECIDED] Anaconda and SQLite.